MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-add-custom-column.md

 2. As you enter the formula and build your column, note the indicator in the bottom of the **Custom Column** window.

-   If there are no errors, you'll see a green check mark and the message *No syntax errors have been detected*.
+   If there are no errors, there are a green check mark and the message *No syntax errors have been detected*.

    ![Screenshot of the Custom Column dialog box, highlighting no syntax errors have been detected and a checkmark.](media/desktop-add-custom-column/add-custom-column_04.png)

-   If there's a syntax error, you'll see a yellow warning icon, along with a link to where the error occurred in your formula.
+   If there's a syntax error, there is a yellow warning icon, along with a link to where the error occurred in your formula.

    ![Screenshot of the Custom Column dialog box, highlighting the warning icon and error message.](media/desktop-add-custom-column/add-custom-column_05.png)